Qubit-MU/Qiskit-Fall-Fest-2024/readme.md

 ## Agenda

+### 7th October 2024: Hackathon Problem Statement Release
+-**Description**: The problem statement for the hackathon will be released.
+The challenge will involve leveraging quantum computing concepts  and tools to address real-world problems.
+-**Objective**: Kick-off of the hackathon.
+Participants will receive the problem statement, giving them time to strategize and plan their submissions.

 ### 8th October 2024 (Day 1): Workshop 1 - Introduction to Quantum Mechanics and Computing

 - **Overview**: This workshop covers the fundamentals of quantum mechanics and how they lay the groundwork for quantum computing.